Sunday, December 26, 2021

 Read more about Christmas here.

 Bill K. Underwood is a writer, Bible scholar and photographer.
-He is the author of the self-help book "99 Ways to Fire Your Boss" as well as three novels, all available at Amazon.com.
-You can help support this site by purchasing a book.
+He is the author of several books, all available at Amazon.com.
+You can help support this site by purchasing one of his books.

 Saturday, July 17, 2021